zsviczian/obsidian-excalidraw-plugin/docs/readme.md

   - [Family tree with Dataview](Examples/dataviewjs_familytree.md)

 ## If you are enjoying the Obsidian Excalidraw Plugin...
-Support my work and enthusiasm by buying me a coffee on [https://ko-fi/zsolt](https://ko-fi.com/zsolt).

-Please also help spread the word by sharing about the Plugin on social media.
+Help spread the word by sharing about the Plugin on social media.

 You can find me on Twitter [@zsviczian](https://twitter.com/zsviczian), and on my blog [zsolt.blog](https://zsolt.blog).